ricomoss/coding-campus-november-2015/README.md

 Linux Installation (Debian/Ubuntu)
 ----------------------------------

-Note:
+**Please Note**:

 - The following will assume you are cloning the sourcecode to ~/Projects/coding-campus-november-2015.
 If you are cloning to a different location, you will need to adjust these instructions accordingly.

 - A dollar sign ($) indicates a terminal prompt, as your user, not root.

 1. Clone the source::